huskk245/Ai-freshness-detection/README.md

-# 🍎 Freshness Detection using ResNet50
+# 🍎 Freshness Detection System using ResNet50

 ## 📌 Overview
 This project is a deep learning model based on **ResNet50** to classify the freshness of fruits and vegetables.
 It uses **TensorFlow** and **Keras**, with image augmentation and fine-tuning techniques to improve accuracy.